Without an effective sales funnel, people who are interested in your products or services may never make a purchase.

 Unlike other types of businesses, however, real estate businesses often don’t have control over what they can sell.
 Houses go on and off the market frequently, leaving real estate agents with the work of not only tracking potential buyers but also potential houses for sale.

-Because the real estate sales process is incredibly difficult, it’s exponentially important that agents qualify prospects so as not to waste their time and energy on a lead that will never buy.
+Because the real estate sales process is incredibly difficult, agents must qualify prospects so as not to waste their time and energy on a lead that will never buy.

-Here are the core metrics involved in creating an effective real estate sales funnel.
+Here are the core metrics to analyze when qualifying leads in an effective real estate sales funnel.

 1. Lead enters funnel